Xianxia: It Looks Like An Epic Game Life

 I hope Xianxia has a guide on going through puberty

-If reading’s not your thing, there are animations from these series; even if you have to be a little creative to see them.
+If reading’s not your thing, there are donghua from these series.
+But you might have to get a little creative to see them.
 Most of these series are in CGI like Yaoshenji and Doupo Cangqiong.
 The one with the highest praise however is the hand-drawn Mo Dao Zu Shi.

 Yin and Yang at it's finest